huderlem/poryscript/README.md

 `break` can be used to break out of a loop, like many programming languages.
 Similary, `continue` returns to the start of the loop.

-The conditions have strict rules about what conditions they accept.
+The condition operators have strict rules about what conditions they accept.
 The operand on the left side of the condition must either be a `flag()` or `var()` check.
 They each have a different set of valid comparison operators, shown below.

 | Type | Valid Operators |
 | ---- | --------------- |